 Original Research Article

-Knowledge and AttitudetowardCOVID-19 Pandemic and its Effect onBangladeshi People: Outcome fromA Community Based Survey
+Knowledge and AttitudetowardsCOVID-19 Pandemic and its Effect onBangladeshi People: Outcome fromA Community Based Survey

 Abstract

 Background: In terms of socio-economic, cultural, professional, and communication environment, the Covid-19 pandemic has drastically altered the world.
 As a developing country, Bangladesh is seeing similar consequences on its citizens.